andymeneely/project-timber-wolf/rules/RULES.md

 You have the final say about what to do with your own character.

 ### Phase 3.
-Events
+Event Phase

 When all players have finished their Actions and all noise has been accounted for on the Noise Tracker, the team enters the Event phase.

 During this phase, the team will do exactly _one_ Event, then possibly one or more Special Events.

 First, follow the Event card currently on the top of the deck (Active Event).
-Read the text as instructed by the card.
-Some Events may incur more "Raise ⚠", in which you deal additional cards off the Event deck as you would during the Character Action phase.
+Pick up the Active Event card and read the text as instructed by the card.
+Some Events may incur more "Raise ⚠", in which you deal additional cards off the Event deck as you would during the Character Action phase (the Active Event card does not change).

-When the Event is finished, even if it had no effect, deal it off the deck.
-(Thus, every Event card is executed at most _one_ time in a heist.)
+When the Active Event is finished, even if it had no effect, discard the card.

 Second, follow any Special Event cards you have set aside.
 Multiple Special Events should be executed in the order they were encountered.

-Characters may not use their abilities during this phase.
+Characters may not use their abilities during this phase, unless the text on their card explicitly says so.

 Whenever an Event or Special Event card calls for a new security tokens to be placed, take the chit from the **supply** (not the bag).

+If the Sound the Alarm card is discarded, immediately enter the Escape Phase.
+If Sound the Alarm is the last card in the deck, proceed back to Roll for Skill.

 ### Escape Phase